How to Root an Android Phone?

 What is rooting?

 Rooting in other terms even referred as jailbreaking or software cracking, is a process of unlocking the operating system, which lets you install any apps including those unapproved by Google, update OS, replace firmware, overclock your device process and so on.
 By rooting your Android device you can actually modify all its default settings, graphics and even codes in order to achieve faster performance, better battery life, and more interactive UI.
-However, here are some of the simple steps to Root your Android devices in an easy way:
+However, here are some of the simple steps to root your Android devices in an easy way.

 Requirements for rooting Android phone

-• Your unrooted Android phone
+• Your unrooted Android phone.

 • PC with ADB Drivers Installed.
-If not installed then Download from Here: adbdriver.com/ and set a user defined path to the adb
+If not installed then Download from Here: adbdriver.com/ and set a user defined path to the adb.

-• Download su, busybox and Superuser.apk files
+• Download su, busybox and Superuser.apk files.

-Steps to root Android device:
+Steps to Root Android Phone

-• In Windows - click on Start, then Run, and type cmd.exe
+• In Windows – click on Start, then Run, and type cmd.exe.

-• In Linux- open terminal emulator whichever suits you
+• In Linux- open terminal emulator whichever suits you.

 Once the command prompt is open, enter your platform-tools folder (directory).
 For this you can use the “cd” or change directory command.
 Also in case your sdk folder is called “android-sdk” then your command will be: